CyComponent/CyFramework/README.md

 # CyFramework
 The CyFramework orchestrates CyStores and CyComponents.

-###config
-A new instance of the CyFramework is created by supplying CyStores and CyFrameworks that want the CyFramework to manage their data models:

 ##Static Methods
 ### config(Stores, DefaultState)
+A new instance of the CyFramework is created by supplying CyStores and CyFrameworks that want the CyFramework to manage their data models:

 ```html
   #The CyFramework is managing the data models for NDExStore and NDExValet.
   var cyto = CyFramework.config([NDExStore, NDExValet])